9 Best Short Treks in Nepal for Beginners

 • Traditional Thakali settlement, tradition, and lifestyle

-• World's deepest Kaligandaki river gorge
+• The world's deepest Kaligandaki River gorge

 • The region's biggest waterfall (Rupse)

-• Natural hot spring in Tatopani
+• Natural hot springs in Tatopani

-• Magnificent mountain views from most places and Poon hill
+• Magnificent mountain views from most places and Poon Hill

 Trekking Introduction